venom90/keycloak-compose/README.md

 **Network Isolation:** Both services (Keycloak and PostgreSQL) communicate over a custom bridge network named keycloak_network, ensuring network isolation from other containers.

 ## Usage:
-Clone this repo on your machine and run the following command on your terminal (tested on Mac M1 Pro)
+Clone this repo on your machine and run the following command on your terminal (tested on Mac M1 Pro).
+Make sure the docker daemon is up and running on your computer.
 ```bash
 make keycloak-compose
 ```